Xuyuan0204/PersonalTrait/README.md

 For **RILKE**'s individual training, we use `no_batched_train.py`.

-- **Individual Adapter Creation**: For each data point in the dataset:
+- **Individual Intervention Creation**: For each data point in the dataset:
   - Reinitializes the ReFT module weights
-  - Trains a specialized adapter on a single question-answer pair
+  - Trains a specialized intervention on a single question-answer pair
-  - Saves adapter weights for later retrieval
+  - Saves intervention weights for later retrieval

 - **Supported Intervention Types**:
   - `Vanilla`: Standard ReFT intervention